rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 ![](https://www.dropbox.com/s/sgt2vsjazf0ma0t/source_weighted_PCoA.png?raw=1)

+### Alpha diversity analyses

-There is a clear qualitative difference between the microbiota of mice from the two source facilities.
-This can also be seen based on rarefaction plots.
-Rarefaction plots show alpha diversity, a measure of the OTU richness per sample (takes < 1 min on 1 CPU):
+There is a clear qualitative difference between the microbiota of mice from the two source facilities based on the above plots.
+It's also possible that there might also be differences between the rarefaction curves of samples from different source facilities.
+Rarefaction plots show alpha diversity, which in this case is taken as a measure of the OTU richness per sample (takes < 1 min on 1 CPU):

     alpha_rarefaction.py -i final_otu_tables/otu_table.biom -o plots/alpha_rarefaction_plot -t clustering/rep_set.tre -m map.txt --min_rare_depth 40 --max_rare_depth 380 --num_steps 10